cesarsotovalero/cesarsotovalero.github.io/_posts/2021-08-09-what-does-it-take-to-become-a-software-architect.md

 If you are a developer, you might consider advancing your career to become a software architect.
 However, it is ~~impossible~~ very difficult to become a software architect without years of experience grinding as a developer.
-This is because developers are concerned only with the development phase of software, whereas architects are concerned with the design, implementation, testing, and releasing phases of the product.
+This is because developers are concerned only with the development phase of software, whereas architects deal with the design, implementation, testing, and releasing phases of the product.
 Architects are people who plan what to do and how to do it.
 Developers write code that is encapsulated into packages, configure hardware and software, install the network, and perform similar hands-on tasks.
 As explained in the book [Design It!: From Programmer to Software Architect](https://amzn.to/3lWMija), by Michael Keeling, transitioning into a software architect role is a natural step for successful developers.